-In the fifth webinar, participants will be introduced to the use of PMCT in the investigation of natural deaths.
-At the New Mexico OMI, a PMCT scan may be used to rule out trauma in apparently natural deaths or to confirm a natural cause of death.
+In the fifth webinar, participants were introduced to the use of PMCT in the investigation of natural deaths.
+At the New Mexico OMI, a PMCT scan may be used to rule out trauma in apparently natural deaths, or to confirm a natural cause of death.
 Depending on investigative details (circumstances, age, and medical history), and the PMCT findings, pathologists may choose to perform an external exam or a full autopsy.

-Participants will be introduced to the PMCT appearance of natural causes of death commonly encountered in the medical examiner setting.
+Participants were introduced to the PMCT appearance natural causes of death commonly encountered in the medical examiner setting.
 Cerebrovascular causes of death identified at PMCT include stroke, non-traumatic hemorrhage, and dementia.
 The PMCT appearance of cardiovascular disease findings such as cardiomegaly, atherosclerotic vascular disease, and ruptured aneurysms will be discussed.
-The lecture will also include a review of common PMCT findings in other chronic and acute conditions, including emphysema, chronic ethanolism, cancer, and COVID-19.
+The lecture included a review of common PMCT findings in other chronic and acute conditions, including emphysema, chronic ethanolism, cancer, and COVID-19.

-Finally, participants will be introduced to examples of the value of PMCT in the investigation of pediatric natural deaths, such as the identification of congenital anomalies.
+Finally, participants were introduced to examples of the value of PMCT in the investigation of pediatric natural deaths, such as the identification of congenital anomalies.